Feature-Based Software Design Pattern Detection: Study Design

 \subsection{Feature Extraction}

-DPs describe classes and their loose arrangements and communication paths.
+Feature extraction deals with the inherent complexity of programming languages by extracting high-level concepts that in later stages can be used to successfully find pattern instances.
+Structurally, design patterns describe classes and their loose arrangements and communication paths.
 Consequently, extracted features ideally capture these arrangements and their relationships to improve reasoning in later stages.
 As discussed in Section~\ref{subsec:code_features} the source code features are high level code constructs that are used to extract information from the source code.
 Following a similar approach with~\citet{McBurney:2018} \& \citet{Nazar:2016}, we have selected 15 features that are based on the syntactic and semantic (the linguistic meanings) constructs of Java source code.
-As listed in Table~\ref{tab:features}, these features are \textit{class labels},\textit{ method names}, \textit{modifiers}, \textit{attributes}, \textit{n-grams}, \textit{method return type}, \textit{number of parameters}, \textit{the number of lines in a method}, \textit{incoming methods}, \textit{outgoing methods}.
-We may informally categorise these features into two major groups that are class level features - 4 features in total, and method level features - 11 features in total.